If This Carnival Cruise Ship Capsizes and We End Up on a Deserted Island, I Promise Not to Eat You

 As we embark on this wonderful excursion, I’d like to get something out of the way because I’ve found that it’s often better to say things directly so as to avoid any misunderstanding either now or in the future: If this Carnival cruise ship capsizes and we end up on a deserted island, I promise not to eat you.

 I know you’re familiar with my vegan lifestyle, and when I devoted my life to vegan principles several years ago, I did not make an exception for human flesh in the event that I end up one of a few shipwrecked survivors on some uncharted desert island.

-I have not spent any more time thinking about the taste of human flesh and how best to prepare it than the average person.
+I also have not spent any more time thinking about the taste of human flesh and how best to prepare it than the average person.
 It is with me as with most everyone else only ever a fleeting thought, and I would never let it impede too much upon my productivity at work.

 In other words, I am most definitely not some twisted sicko.

-Rather, I’m just someone who isn’t afraid to admit that they occasionally entertain certain thoughts while watching reruns of Top Chef after work with a glass of 2005 Sauvignon Blanc, which I imagine would pair best with a thinly sliced and lightly braised calf from a healthy 21-year-old Columbian runaway.
+Rather, I’m just someone who isn’t afraid to admit that they occasionally entertain certain thoughts while watching reruns of Top Chef with a glass of 2005 Sauvignon Blanc, which I imagine would pair best with a thinly sliced and lightly braised calf from a healthy 21-year-old Columbian runaway.

-The point is that you are far less likely to be eaten while stranded on a desert island with me than you would be with anyone else, as I specifically undertook that solemn oath to conform to a strictly vegan diet in part to prevent myself from further entertaining the idea of one day curing, refrigerating, and thereafter eating someone, and that’s far more than you can say of anyone else onboard this Carnival cruise ship!
+The point is that you are far less likely to be eaten while stranded on a desert island with me than you would be with anyone else, as I specifically undertook that solemn oath to conform to a strictly vegan diet in part to prevent myself from further entertaining the idea of one day curing, sauteing, and thereafter consuming my neighbor’s flesh, and that’s far more than you can say of anyone else onboard this Carnival cruise ship!

 Furthermore, I welcome you to speak with any of my closest friends and family in order to allay any lingering doubts you may have as to the veracity of my strict no-human-flesh diet regimen.